 Raise your hand if you remember when I took out the flooring in my master bath?

 I know.
 It’s been a long time.
 I honestly had to look it up myself.
-And the sobering answer?
+And the somber answer?
 2013.
 I had just nearly finished the guest bath reno and through some enthusiastic encouragement from my dad, decided he and I should immediately start on the master.
 Because, after all, taking the shit that’s still fully functional out of my house is exactly what will make me get things done, right?

 Well, it happened that I was also working on my kitchen and my dining room at the time.
 Oh, and my staircase, too.
 My house was one giant blob of chaos.
 But we did it anyway.
 I learned new, disgusting things about my house (I still want to make a “What the FRASS?” t-shirt at some point), and assumed that in less than a year’s time (at the most, knowing how I can drag things out!), my master bath would be put back together again.